andreass0/IDAICE_Plugin_User_Guide/Detailed_Modeling_Guide.md

    * **Surface Type**
    * **Layers**: Defined by name, material, and thickness

-- Layer Name: Shows the name of your choosen layer. <!-- Kontrollieren ob es wirklich nur diese Funktion hat! -->
+- Layer Name: Shows the name of your choosen layer.
 - Material: Shows the material of your choosen layer, [**Materials**](#material-properties)
 - Thickness: Shows the Thickness (m) of your choosen layer